ArtsEducationEventsNewsReligion

-The Quo Vadis Institute is organising a 4-day guided tour through Southern Tyrol (Italy), Austrian Tyrol, and the stunning Salzkammergut, led by theologians Dr Andrzej Turkanik and Dr Jasper Knecht and historian Mag.phil.
+The Quo Vadis Institute can organize a 4-day guided tour through Southern Tyrol (Italy), Austrian Tyrol, and the stunning Salzkammergut for interested groups.
+This tour will be led by theologians Dr Andrzej Turkanik and Dr Jasper Knecht and historian Mag.phil.
 Verena Schnitzhofer.
 Together with local guides, they will introduce you to the Christians who lived there in Reformation times, to their faith, and how their big ideas and work is still influencing the Christian faith and our societies today.

 Tour Details